llSourcell/linear_regression_live/README.md

 * [matplotlib](pypi.org/project/matplotlib) - This is used to plot charts to visualise the trend line

 ## Usage
-Just run `python3 demo.py` from the project directory to see the results:
+Just run `demo.py` program from the project directory with any python-3 interpreter to see these results:

 #### Initial values :
 ```